houfu/houfu.github.io/content/posts/ai-generated-legal-podcasts/index.md

 ## Areas for Improvement

 1. **Thematic Organization**: The day-by-day processing approach led to a somewhat disjointed narrative.
 A more sophisticated topic identification system could improve content structuring.
-2. **Natural-Sounding Speech**: While intelligible, the synthesized speech lacked the natural flow of human speakers.
+2. **Natural-Sounding Speech**: While better than the usual text-to-speech experience, the synthesized speech lacked the natural flow of human speakers.
 More advanced voice synthesis techniques could enhance the listening experience.
 3. **Content Prioritization**: The current system seemed to weigh all input equally, occasionally including less significant news items.
 Implementing a smarter relevance scoring system could improve content selection.

 ## Potential Enhancements